grypesc/tatoeba-mt-benchmark/README.md

-# ratmt
+# atmt
-Recurrent approaches to machine translation
+Approaches to machine translation